EagleoutIce/TeXCHR/README.md

 # TeXCHR

-Welcome to TeXCHR (spoken as "tech-c-h-r")!
+Welcome to TeXCHR (spoken as "tech-cher")!
 To run the example you just need plain, good-old TeX.
 Run:

 ```shell
 tex example.tex
 ```

 I've written this more as a joke than a real piece of good TeX software, you could do a lot better and several macros are now over-generalized (most do not need arguments now, as we could just lock a name like `\constraints` for each program).
-The main file is [`chr.tex`](chr.tex), which includes everything desired to get chr for your (plain) TeX project.
+The main file is [`chr.tex`](chr.tex), which includes everything desired to get chr for your (_plain_) TeX project.

 Feel free to improve it or to criticize it, I'm open to suggestions.